virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 This is the [**Book**](https://www.deeplearningbook.org/) we refer to in each section.

+Now you should have a complete panoramic view of Deep Learning, even if some concepts or passages are not clear, so it's time to dive deep into each Neural Network type to understand them fully.
+Without this passage you won't be able to use them in an useful way, because as you've already seen they have a lot of parameters and tricky configurations to consider.

 ### Artificial Neural Networks

+The "Vanilla" (basic) kind of Neural Network.
+Best suited for classification and regression tasks where the input is a a tabular dataset, or very simple images or text.

 _First look (in order):_
 - [3Blue1Brown awesome intro](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi).
 - [This video](https://www.youtube.com/watch?v=v2tKoymKIuE).